the-real-i9/Backend-Topics-Study/Learn/Databases/Concepts/Database-Indexes.md

 ---

 # Best practices
-- Create indexes on *unique single-colums* or *uniqu e multiple-columns*
+- Create indexes on *unique single-colums* or *unique multiple-columns*
 - Integer colums are scanned the fastest.
 They're the best column choice to creating indexes on.